ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Contributors

-The authors would like to thank the following contributors for valuable suggestions: Al Cutter, Ben Laurie, Benjamin Kaduk, Karen Seo, Magnus Ahltorp, Steven Kent, Yan Zhu.
+The authors would like to thank the following contributors for valuable suggestions: Al Cutter, Ben Laurie, Benjamin Kaduk, Josef Gustafsson, Karen Seo, Magnus Ahltorp, Steven Kent, Yan Zhu.

 # ChangeLog